rossta/rossta.github.com/source/blog/2020-08-02-visual-guide-to-webpacker.html.md

   - i.e. `bin/webpack` and `bin/webpack-dev-server`
 - and middleware

-Webpacker supports two modes for using Webpacker in development:
+For the purpose of illustration, we'll focus on how Webpacker works in development.
+Webpacker supports two development "modes":

 - compile on demand
 - dev server